 National Underground Railroad Freedom Center

 During the harsh years of slavery, abolitionists relied on the “Underground Railroad” — a network of both anti-slavery blacks and whites — to help men, women, and children escape their cruel clutches of slaveholders.
 The journey was far from easy; the perilous trek for those yearning for freedom took them one location after another, where they could hide and wait in anxious anticipation.
-This museum, aptly located in downtown Cincinnati, close to the Ohio River – the physical separator between slave states of the South from the free states of the North and frontline of the Underground Railroad.
-The museum looks at the era of the Underground Railroad up to the more modern race-related challenges in America through engaging exhibits, speeches and sessions, and other educational resources that inspire and educate people from all ages and backgrounds.
+This museum is aptly located in downtown Cincinnati, close to the Ohio River that served as a the physical separator between slave states of the South from the free states of the North.
+It looks at the era of the Underground Railroad up to the more modern race-related challenges in America through engaging exhibits, speeches and sessions, and other educational resources that inspire and educate people from all ages and backgrounds.

 Great Blacks in Wax Museum

 Black History and wax museum are not two terms that you’d usually put together in the same sentence, but that’s exactly why this Baltimore establishment makes our list.
 The National Great Blacks in Wax is dedicated to preserving black history by showcasing amazing life-size wax versions of prominent African-American activists and pioneers.
 Founded in 1983 by Drs.
 Elmer and Joanne Martin, the museum aims to stimulate young people to understand the stories, struggles, and role models who are very much part of America’s black history.
 The museum also works with other institutions that promote awareness of African-American history and sees curious visitors and school kids flock through its doors every year.